learn-co-curriculum/dsc-regression-model-evaluation/README.md

 This means that the proportion of the variance _explained_ by our model out of the _total_ variance is about 0.95, or 95%.
 You can also say, ***95% of the variation in $y$ is explained by our model***.

-R-Squared can take a value between 0 and 1 where values closer to 0 represent a poor fit and values closer to 1 represent an (almost) perfect fit
+For a least-squares regression model, R-Squared can take a value between 0 and 1 where values closer to 0 represent a poor fit and values closer to 1 represent an (almost) perfect fit

 An R-Squared of 0 would mean that we are explaining 0% of the variation in $y$.
 This is especially likely to occur if your dataset is not actually suited to linear regression modeling, like the image below.